Information for Adult patients who may wish to refuse the use of Blood / Blood Products.

-Yes.
 Before any operation or procedure takes place you will be asked to sign a consent form.
 In signing the form you are agreeing only to treatment you are willing to accept and which you have discussed with your doctor.
-If you decide to refuse blood you will be asked to sign Consent from and check list for all patients refusing with reference to withholding consent for blood /blood
+If you decide to refuse blood you will be given the opportunity to discuss your preferences and a checklist will be completed clearly indicating which blood products

 Are there any alternatives to blood transfusion?

-You may have tests to check for any abnormalities relating to your blood – e.g. anaemia, clotting.
-If you are anaemic you will be treated appropriately and the cause of the anaemia will be investigated.
-If you are taking medication that affects the clotting abilities of your blood, e.g. Aspirin, Warfarin, Clopidogrel, antibiotics and even some herbal remedies, this will be discussed and you may be advised to change or stop your medication.
+You may have tests to check for any abnormalities relating to your blood – e.g., anaemia, clotting.
+If you are anaemic, you will be treated appropriately and the cause of the anaemia will be investigated.
+If you are taking medication that affects the clotting abilities of your blood, e.g., Aspirin, Warfarin, Clopidogrel, Direct Oral Anticoagulants, antibiotics and even some herbal remedies, this will be discussed and you may be advised to change or stop your medication.